bryanaritcheta/bryan-aritcheta-iwh-i-practicum/README.md

 - You must create a developer test account and link to it in your README.md file.
 Submissions that do not meet this requirement will not be considered.

 ## Practicum
-Link to list view of custom object - https://app.hubspot.com/contacts/46570553/objects/2-32287662/views/all/list
+Link to the list view of custom object - https://app.hubspot.com/contacts/46570553/objects/2-32287662/views/all/list